 I began my path at New Discovery in the fall of 2000 working with three-year-olds.
 With a background in and a love for the arts, I began exploring techniques to enhance the creativity in my students.
 Eventually, I began teaching art to the other classes as well.

 In a community that embraces and possesses so many talents, there seem to be no bounds to what we can learn from both the children and each other.
-The opportunity to take outside classes and be a part of our informative curricula help me grow as an educator and find new ideas to offer.
+The opportunity to take outside classes and be a part of our informative curricula helps me grow as an educator and find new ideas to offer.
 I am honored to be a part of this community.
 Being able to fulfill our philosophy and help foster kindness, confidence, and creative expression gives me a deep sense of gratification.

-Marissa has studied Creative Dance and Brain Dance with Anne Green Gilbert and Terry Goetz and Creative Movement with Eric Johnson.
+Marissa has been teaching dance and movement for young children since 2007.
+She studied many dance forms as a child including Ballet, Tap and Jazz and as an adult West African, Polynesian and Cuban among others.
+She has studied Creative Dance and Brain Dance with Anne Green Gilbert and Terry Goetz and Creative Movement with Eric Johnson.
 She has been a member of Dance Educators Association of Washington and National Dance Educators Organization and values attending conferences for continuing education.
+Marissa received a BS in Family Community Services from Michigan State University in 1992.
+She has worked with children in various settings ever since and is especially grateful for her experience gained as a preschool teacher from 1997-2014 at New Discovery School.

 It’s hard for me to remember a time when I wasn’t teaching or working with children.

-I love teaching four year olds and enjoy working with such a supportive community of teachers and parents.
+I love teaching four-year-olds and enjoy working with such a supportive community of teachers and parents.

 For as long as I can remember, I’ve been drawn to nurturing the lives of young children.
 My path to “preschool teacher” has been winding, beginning early on with babysitting, and progressing to longer term nannying positions as I grew into adulthood.
 Along the way, have been many days spent volunteering in elementary classrooms, as well as teaching in a private elementary school.
 Wedged in through the years is also a BA in Psychology earned from the University of Washington, and my later entry into motherhood.
 I became a NE Seattle Co-Op Preschool Parent & Class Chair, and also a PEP’s Group facilitator.
 I’ve enjoyed logging lots of time soaking up information from local & national experts, authors, & educators on child development on the way.